-As women move, we run, we travel, we experience, and designers'must?provide the wardrobe in which to do it.
-Christian Louboutin is often quoted as saying, ?I would hate for someone to look at my shoes and say, ?Oh my God!
-That looks so comfortable!...?.
+As women we move, we run, we travel, we experience, and we need clothes that allow us to do all this.
+Christian Louboutin is often quoted as saying, "I would hate for someone to look at my shoes and say, 'Oh my God!
+That looks so comfortable!'".
 A quippish remark, yes, but clever?
 No. If only Hepburn were alive to have a word with him.
 If like me, you want a seasonal wardrobe that married beauty and utility, try one of these gorgeous pieces.